alexeysp11/workflow-lib/README.md

 ### Goal

-The goals of this library are to provide functionalities for dynamic compilation of C# code, operations with databases (SQLite, PostgreSQL, MySQL, MS SQL, Oracle), communication with Ethereum using Nethereum.Web3 library, and operations with documents (MS Word, MS Excel, PDF, images, binary).

-The data models provided in the library are also intended to support business-related functionality.
-It includes data models for business-related entities such as common entities, business documents, customers, information system, monetary entities, products, responsibilities, and social communication.
+The goal of this library is to provide a collection of pre-written code that you can use to perform tasks that are specific for your project.

+This library includes dynamic compilation for C# code, allowing for flexibility and customization in system development.
+The library also offers operations with databases such as SQLite, PostgreSQL, MySQL, MS SQL, Oracle, making it easy to retrieve and insert data from various sources.

+In addition, the library enables communication with Ethereum using Nethereum.Web3 library, providing access to blockchain technology.
+The library also offers operations with documents, supporting multiple formats such as MS word (doc, docx), MS Excel (XLS, XLSX), PDF, images (PNG, BMP, JPEG), and binary files.

+The library includes several classes for business, such as common data models like address, business operation, period, risk, etc.
+It also includes classes for business documents like bill, delivery order, employment contract, customers like customer, company, contact, information system like employee, user account, working day, monetary models like paycheck, payment, pay rate and products like product, product category, project.
+Additionally, the library provides classes for responsibilities like employee responsibility, employer responsibility and social communication like message.

 ### Scope